 Your online community is also a good place to share news about upcoming courses or other opportunities that might be of interest to this already engaged audience.

-Some options for fostering an active learning community are:
+Some options for fostering an active learning community include:

 A Members Area: Creating a Members Area on your site allows registered or paying users to access a variety of premium content - from chat, to forums, blogs and more.